Download Whitepaper

 3. Sign in with the credentials created the in Central Administration Setup screen.

-To view and administer a computer, you will need to add it to the console.
-The computer you have connected to (the target computer displayed in your browser address bar) will remember the computers that you add.
+The default view when you use the Central Administration console is a list of all managed computers.
+To view and administer a computer, you need to add it to the console using this screen.
+The host computer you have connected to will remember the node computers that you add.

 • Each computer added must have the Central Administration Setup screen configured.